eyra/port/README.md

 import "port/dist/styles.css";
 ```

-In this example imports are resolved by Webpack (worker-loader, css-loader, and file-loader).
+In this example above imports can be resolved by Webpack (worker-loader, css-loader, and file-loader).
 Make sure to include the correct config in your `webpack.config.js`:

 ```Javascript
 module: {